juwai/ansible-role-common/README.md

 Ansible Role: Common
 =========

-Configure locale/repo/timezone and install some necessary packages on CentOS servers.
+Configure locale/repo/timezone and install some necessary packages on CentOS or Amazon Linux.

 Requirements
 ------------

-Written in Ansible 1.9.*
+Written in Ansible 2.3.*

 Role Variables
 --------------